anastasiateles/page/README.md

+#### Important note: This report is work in progress and has not been peer-review.
+The short-term predictions need to be interpreted with caution (also see Notes).

+### Introduction
+Greece reported its first case of coronavirus disease 2019 (COVID-19) on

+### Methods
+We consider the well-known SIR (susceptible-infected-recovered) compartmental model which is described by the following system of ODEs:

+### Results

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/anastasiateles/page/edit/main/README.md) to maintain and preview the content for your website in Markdown files.